A JWST investigation into the bar fraction at redshifts 1 < z < 3: Bar identification

 Before visually classifying galaxies as barred or unbarred, we apply a three-step procedure to obtain our final, optimised galaxy sample containing galaxies in which a bar can be identified robustly: \textbf{(1)} ellipse-fitting to NIRCam images without fixing the centre; \textbf{(2)} second ellipse-fitting with fixed centres; \textbf{(3)} removal of highly inclined galaxies.
 In the following, we give a detailed explanation of these three steps:

 \begin{description} \item[\textbf{Phase 1}] Elliptical isophotes are fitted to F444W NIRCam images of the JWST galaxy sample and analysed using \texttt{photutils.isophote} from Python's astropy package \citep{Bradley_2022}.
 This package uses an iterative method to measure the isophotes \citep{Jedrzejewski_1987}.
+The objective at this optimisation phase is to eliminate the overly disturbed or extremely poorly resolved or low surface brightness galaxies that are visually unclassifiable.
+In general, the algorithm fails to produce any result when applied to these objects.
+Therefore, at this stage, all galaxies for which fits can be obtained successfully are kept, even if the fits do not perfectly align with the galaxy.
 Approximately 30\% of the parent sample had successful ellipse fits in the F444W filter.
-The remaining $\sim$ 70\% of galaxies that failed ellipse fittings are poorly resolved and/or low surface brightness systems and are removed from the sample. \item[\textbf{Phase 2}] The ellipses fitted in the previous step do not have a specified centre, which may prevent the correct identification of highly inclined galaxies.
-We thus take the inner 10 to 40 per cent of the isophotes fitted to the galaxy in the first step and take the average position of the centre of these isophotes as the galaxy centre.
+The remaining $\sim$ 70\% of galaxies that failed ellipse fittings are overly disturbed, poorly resolved, and/or low surface brightness systems and removed from the sample.
+In addition, in a small number of cases, these were images of point sources conspicuously showing the JWST point spread function (PSF), in which secondary PSF features prevent a successful fit. \item[\textbf{Phase 2}] The ellipses fitted in the previous step do not have a specified centre, which may prevent the correct identification of highly inclined galaxies.
+We thus take the inner 40\% of the isophotes fitted to the galaxy in the first step, exclude the inner 10\% isophotes and take the average position of the centre of these isophotes as the galaxy centre.
 The choice for this range of radii ensures that one has enough pixels to compute a statistically robust position of the galaxy centre and simultaneously avoids strongly asymmetric structures, which are often at larger radii.
+By using isophotes all the way to 40\% of the fitted outer radius, we minimise the impact that a bright close-to-central point source would have in shifting the centre of isophotal fits from the correct galaxy centre.
+Visually inspecting the fits, we see that this is not a significant issue.
+It is also important to note that a bright point source overlapping with the galaxy will often result in the galaxy being visually unclassifiable, removing it from the sample at Phase 1.
+In addition, a function assesses the pixel values in a 10x10 pixels window centred at the new galaxy central pixel coordinates to ensure that bright foreground stars do not influence the determination of the galactic centre.
+To improve convergence stability against non-elliptical structures, including stars, \texttt{photutils.isophote} clears aberrant points from each isophote with a k-sigma algorithm.
 We then re-run \texttt{photutils.isophote} on F444W NIRCam galaxy images with fixed specified central positions.
-With fixed centres, the ellipse fits failed for approximately 8\% of the parent sample.
-We verified that the failed ellipse fits correspond to galaxies with overly irregular morphology or images of point sources conspicuously showing the JWST point spread function (PSF).
-These systems are also removed from the sample. \item[\textbf{Phase 3}] An inclination limit of $i \leq$ \ang{60} is applied to remove highly inclined galaxies as it is difficult to identify if a bar is present in these cases.
+With fixed centres, the ellipse fits failed for approximately 26\% of the newly optimised sample.
+We verified that the failed ellipse fits correspond to galaxies with overly irregular or ambiguous morphology.
+These systems are also removed from the sample.
+We use the default scheme developed in \citet[][]{Jedrzejewski_1987}{}{} to decide when the fitting stops.
+By visually inspecting the fits, we verified that the fits only rarely stop before reaching the outskirts of the galaxy. \item[\textbf{Phase 3}] An inclination limit of $i \leq$ \ang{60} is applied to remove highly inclined galaxies as it is difficult to identify if a bar is present in these cases.
 We define the inclination of a galaxy by measuring the ellipticity of the outermost fitted ellipse,

 where $b$ is the minor axis length and $a$ is the major axis length.
 The inclination is defined as